 CFA 3306 (RELI 3316).
 Religion and Science.
 An exploration of how religion and science understand such topics as the origins and destiny of the universe and the evolution of life.

-*CFA 3308 (WS 2308).
+*CFA 3308 (WGST 2308).
 Revisions: Woman as Thinker, Artist, and Citizen.
 This course is designed to discover how an emphasis on the particular experiences of women can enhance and complicate traditionally conceived areas of scholarship and critical endeavor.
 It will also explore areas of women’s experience traditionally undervalued, such as friendship, sexuality, motherhood, and old age.

-*CFA 3309 (WS 2309).
+*CFA 3309 (WGST 2309).
 Lesbian and Gay Literature and Film: Minority Discourse and Social Power.
 The exploration through literature and film of the struggles by gay men and lesbians to create social identities and achieve human rights.
 Study of key cultures and pivotal historical periods in the West from ancient Greece to contemporary America.
 Authors include Sappho, Plato, Michelangelo, Emily Dickinson, Walt Whitman, E.M.
 Forster, Virginia Woolf, James Baldwin, Audre Lord, Adrienne Rich, and Tony Kushner.
 Cinematography includes Pedro Almodovar, Derek Jarman, Maria Luisa Bemberg, Sally Potter, and James Ivory.

 *CFA 3310 (ETST 2301, SOCI 3305).
 Race and Ethnicity in the United States.
 An interdisciplinary seminar designed to introduce students to the analysis of race and ethnicity in the United States within a global context.